XipingGong/fep/README.md

 $ firefox fep.html

-which generated from "jupyter nbconvert fep.ipynb --to html_toc --ExtractOutputPreprocessor.enabled=False"
+which can be generated from "jupyter nbconvert fep.ipynb --to html_toc --ExtractOutputPreprocessor.enabled=False"